Nambi-Srivatsav/Sparse-Latent-Policy-Search/README.md

 filename                          |  description
 ----------------------------------|------------------------------------------------------------------------------------
-main.py                           |  Starts the program and has GrouPS algorithm update_equations.py               |  Contains the update equations required by GrouPS algorithm
+main.py                           |  Starts the program and has GrouPS algorithm. update_equations.py               |  Contains the update equations required by GrouPS algorithm.

 Files that can be edited: